digital-asset/daml-finance/docs/source/concepts/contingent-claims.rst

 The implementation closely follows the model outlined in the papers [Cit1]_ and [Cit2]_.

-An examples of how to create and lifecycle contracts using Contingent Claims can be found in :doc:`this tutorial <../tutorials/instrument-modeling/contingent-claims-instrument>`.
+An example of how to create and lifecycle contracts using Contingent Claims can be found in :doc:`this tutorial <../tutorials/instrument-modeling/contingent-claims-instrument>`.

 In the following we present a user guide for getting started with ``Contingent Claims``-based modeling.
-It is meant to learn the basics of the framework, but does not cover every aspect.
+It is meant to teach the basics of the framework, but does not cover every aspect.
 The work is based on the papers [Cit1]_ and [Cit2]_, and we recommend that you refer to these for an in-depth understanding of how it works.